ibm-cloud-docs/solution-tutorials/configuring-IPSEC-VPN.md

 This tutorial presents setup of a site-to-site IPSec VPN using a Virtual Router Appliance (VRA) to connect a subnet in a client data center to a secured subnet on the {{site.data.keyword.Bluemix_notm}} private network.

-This example builds on the secure private network enclosure documented in tutorial xxxxxxxx.
-It uses a site-to-site IPSec VPN, GRE tunnel and static routing.
+This example builds on the [Secure Private Network on the {{site.data.keyword.Bluemix_notm}} IaaS platform](https://github.ibm.com/Bluemix/cloud-portfolio-solutions/issues/secure-enclosure.html) tutorial.
+It uses a site-to-site IPSec
+VPN, GRE tunnel and static routing.
 More complex VPN configurations that use dynamic routing (BGP etc) and VTI tunnels can be found in the [supplemental VRA documentation]( https://console.bluemix.net/docs/infrastructure/virtual-router-appliance/vra-docs.html#supplemental-vra-documentation).
 {:shortdesc}